-While there is an immense-immediate need to produce new affordable housing units, ensuring that the existing affordable housing stock remains affordable is equally important.
-Additionally, itlt is typically faster and less expensive to preserve currently affordable units that are at risk of converting to market-rate than it is to build new affordable housing.
+While there is an immediate need to produce new affordable housing units, ensuring that the existing affordable housing stock remains affordable is equally important.
+It is typically faster and less expensive to preserve currently affordable units that are at risk of converting to market-rate than it is to build new affordable housing.

-California Housing Element lawLaw Section 65583(a)(D)(9) requires the analysis of government-assisted housing units that are eligible to convert from low-income housing to market-rate housing during the next 10 years due to expiring subsidies, mortgage prepayments, or expiration of affordability restrictions; and the development of programs aimed at their preservation.
-An inventory of assisted units in the City-city of Antioch was compiled based on information gathered from the California Housing Partnership Corporation, there are 1,691 subsidized affordable units in Antioch.
-Of these units, none are at High Risk or Very High Risk of conversion.
-There are no properties at risk of opting out of programs that keep them affordable to very low- and low-income households over the Housing Element period (2023-2031).
-However, the 4 units at Hope Solutions and the 50 at Antioch Rivertown Senior are at moderate or low risk of conversion, respectively, within 10 years.
+California Housing Element Law Section 65583(a)(D)(9) requires the analysis of government-assisted housing units that are eligible to convert from low-income housing to market-rate housing during the next 10 years due to expiring subsidies, mortgage prepayments, or expiration of affordability restrictions; and the development of programs aimed at their preservation.
+An inventory of assisted units in the city of Antioch was compiled based on information gathered from the California Housing Partnership Corporation (Table 2-3).
+According to the California Housing Partnership Corporation, there are 1,691